jbyuki/one-small-step-for-vimkind/README.md

 ## Alternatives

-* For a repl only adapter see [https://github.com/mfussenegger/nluarepl](https://github.com/mfussenegger/nluarepl).
+* For an adapter limited to expression evaluation, see [mfussenegger/nluarepl](https://github.com/mfussenegger/nluarepl).

 ## Contribute